 The U.S. Department of State operates U.S. embassies, consulates and diplomatic missions around the world.
 It is organized into several bureaus that support the Department's mission.
-The Department's organization chart shows these various bureaus and a number of additional offices.
+The Department's organization chart shows these various bureaus and several additional offices.